Christopher Battalino

-Christopher Battaglia (February 18, 1908 – July 25, 1977) better known as Battling Battalino, was an American World Featherweight boxing champion.
+Christopher Battaglia (February 18, 1908 – July 25, 1977) better known as Battling Battalino, was an American Undisputed Featherweight boxing champion.
 Born in Hartford, Connecticut, Battalino engaged in 88 bouts during his career, of which he won 57 (23 knockouts), lost 26, and drew 3.
 He was managed by Hy Malley and Lenny Marello.
 He was inducted into the International Boxing Hall of Fame in 2003.

 Early life and amateur boxing career

 Christopher Battaglia was born on February 18, 1908, to an Italian family in Hartford, Connecticut.
 The son of Italian immigrants, he never attended high school, but worked in a typewriter factory and labored in the tobacco fields.

 A good amateur boxer, Battalino won the National AAU featherweight championship in Boston in 1927.
 He had fifty-nine amateur bouts, knocking out forty-six of his opponents.

 Professional boxer

 As a professional, Battalino would become known as a courageous and rugged fighter with good inside boxing abilities.
 He was not known for a disciplined and studied boxing technique, but rather, a strong and relentless attack.